Skip to Content

 The Oxfordshire town of Burford has lots of period charm, with its high street sweeping downhill towards a medieval stone bridge over the River Windrush.
 You can admire the houses and hilltop views from Burford Hill, shop for antiques and homewares and enjoy afternoon tea at Huffkins.

 How to get there: Burford is 22.5 miles east of Cheltenham.
-The Stagecoach S2 bus runs daily and takes just over 40 minutes to travel from Cheltenham Royal Well to Burford.
+The Stagecoach S2 bus runs every day and takes 50 minutes from Cheltenham Royal Well Bus Station to Burford.
+It stops at the Oxford Road Layby on the edge of town, a 5–10 minute walk into the centre of Burford.

 Burford Hill in the Oxfordshire Cotswolds